-This module is designed to help Scouts BSA explore how engineering affects your life each day.
+This module is designed to help Venturing and Sea Scouts explore how engineering affects their life each day.

-- 1. Choose A or B or C and complete ALL the requirements. - A. Watch about three hours total of engineering-related shows or documentaries that involve motion or motion-inspired technology.
-You may choose to watch a live performance instead of watching a media production.
-Then do the following: - (1) Make a list of at least five questions or ideas from the show(s) you watched. - (2) Discuss two of the questions or ideas with your counselor.
+- 1. Choose A or B or C and complete ALL the requirements. - A. Watch three hours total of engineering-related shows or documentaries that involve motion or motion-inspired technology.
+Then do the following: - (1) Make a list of at least five questions or ideas from the show(s) youwatched. - (2) Discuss two of the questions or ideas with your counselor.

 Some examples include-but are not limited to-shows found on PBS ("NOVA"), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
 You may choose to watch a live performance or movie at a science museum instead of watching a media production.
 You may watch online productions with your counselor's approval and under your parent's or guardian's supervision.
-One example is the NOVA Lever, an Obelisk page on ancient Egypt and the use of levers, available at www.pbslearningmedia.org/resource/phy03.sci.phys.energy.vegypt/raising-an-obeliskan- engineering-puzzle/?student=true&focus=true
+One example is the NOVA Lever, an Obelisk page on ancient Egypt and the use of levers, available at www.pbslearningmedia.org/resource/phy03.sci.phys.energy.vegypt/raising-an-obelisk-an-engineering-puzzle/?student=true&focus=true

-- B. Read (about three hours total) about motion or motion-inspired technology.
+- B. Read (three hours total) about motion or motion-inspired technology.
 Then do the following: - (1) Make a list of at least two questions or ideas from each article. - (2) Discuss two of the questions or ideas with your counselor.

-Examples of magazines include-but are not limited to-Odyssey, Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Robot, Servo, Nuts and Volts, and Scientific American.
+Examples of magazines include-but are not limited to - Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Servo, Nuts and Volts, and Scientific American.

-- C. Do a combination of reading and watching (about three hours total).
-Then do the following: - (1) Make a list of at least two questions or ideas from each article or show. - (2) Discuss two of the questions or ideas with your counselor

-2. Complete ONE merit badge from the following list.
-(Choose one you have not already used for another Nova award.)
-After completion, discuss with your counselor how the merit badge you earned uses engineering.
+- C. Do a combination of reading and watching (three hours total).
+Then do the following: - (1) Make a list of at least two questions or ideas from each article or show. - (2) Discuss two of the questions or ideas with your counselor - 2.
+Complete ONE subject from the following list.
+Complete ALL the requirements for a Venturing and Sea Scout exploration in that field.
+See STEM Explorations (separate document) for the requirements.
+If you have already completed a Venturing or Sea Scout exploration in one of these fields, choose a different field for this award.
+After completion, discuss with your counselor how the exploration you earned uses engineering.